|On this page|

 The amount of stretch at the end of a solve step that will trigger points to be eligible for disabling.
 This is to detect when failed collisions are pulling the skin apart.
 By failing additional points, the skin can usually be released and this often results in better results than continuing to stretch.

 Internal Attach Geometry

-When on, shows the tissue layer and core layer inside of the skin pass in the viewport state.
+When on, shows the Tissue Layers and Core Layers inside of the Skin pass in the viewport state.

-When on, shows the attachments between the skin surface and the tissue surface as pink vector lines, and the skin solid and the tissue surface as green vector lines.
+When on, shows the attachments between the Skin Surface Layer and the Tissue Surface Layer as pink vector lines, and the Skin Solid Layer and the Tissue Surface Layer as green vector lines.

 When on, all external collision objects (even the ground plane) are highlighted blue in the viewport state.

-When on, all tissue points that lie outside the skin surface layer appear as pink spheres in the viewport.
+When on, all muscle and tissue points that lie outside (poke through) the Skin Surface Layer appear as pink spheres in the viewport.

-Specifies the scale multiplier for the size the Outlier pink spheres appear in the viewport state.
+Specifies the scale multiplier for the size of the Outlier pink spheres in the viewport state.

 Skin geometry.
 This includes: the Skin Surface Layer (polygons) and the Skin Solid Layer (tetrahedra).